Retargeting is a powerful form of advertising that lets you follow up with your website visitors. Learn everything you need to know in this guide!

 When we create our retargeting audience, we have lots of options and we can make this as complex as we’d like.

-For instance, we could breakout audiences into segments based on specific pages views or specific actions they took.
+For instance, we could break out audiences into segments based on specific page views or specific actions they took.

 If you want to start simply, we can just retarget all visitors that visited in the last 30 days.